Still clinging to that Econ 101 textbook from college? Whole chapters of it probably are outdated.

 A program like You Need a Budget (YNAB) helps you give every dollar a job, and ensures that living paycheck-to-paycheck will be a thing of the past.
 YNAB is our favorite budgeting tool, but there are others tailored to varying needs and styles.

 4. How to get cash back if you shop online

 Online shopping can save you from going out in the rain or snow to pick up essentials, and it also can help you deliver that last-minute birthday gift.
 But don’t just spend money while shopping online — be smart about your spending.

-Cash-back online portals such as Rakuten, TopCashback and Swagbucks Shop — as well as apps like Ibotta and Drop — help you tap into rebates as you shop.
+Cash-back online portals such as Rakuten, TopCashback and Swagbucks Shop — as well as apps like Ibotta, Honey and Drop — help you tap into rebates as you shop.
 It takes seconds to sign up, and then you’ll have access to cash rebates on goods from thousands of merchants.

 5. How to hunt for travel bargains online

 Dreaming of a vacation?
 The internet is full of travel sites that can help you save money on vacations.
 If you’re not using them, you are overpaying.
 Start by checking out the latest deals from Money Talks News partner ShermansTravel.

 For more tips on cutting travel costs, see “11 Smart Ways to Save on Travel.”

 6. The ABCs of ETFs

 “ETF” stands for “exchange-traded fund,” an investment fund traded on stock exchanges.
 Depending on your age, your business school prof might not have covered ETFs because they only emerged in the U.S. in 1993.

 Today, they’re a popular investment vehicle.
-Like an index mutual fund, an ETF typically follows the performance of a particular index — the S&P 500 Index, for example.
+Like an index mutual fund, an ETF typically follows the performance of a particular index, such as the Standard & Poor’s 500 index.